 M25 Medicine 605A Infectious Diseases

 The Infectious Diseases course teaches both organism-specific and organ-specific approaches to disease caused by microbes.
 The course expands upon the material presented in the first year concerning bacteria, viruses, fungi and parasites and their involvement in causation of human disease.
 It explores the complex interaction between microbes and host in the individual patient, and at the broader public health level.
+The course introduces the recognition and initial management of common infectious diseases.
 Educational methods include lecture, interactive in-class case discussions and review sessions, and student-led clinical case discussions in small groups.

 Credit 51 units.